-EBV – The Entrepreneurship Bootcamp for Veterans with Disabilities
+EBV – The Entrepreneurship Bootcamp for Veterans

 “I attended EBV at one of the lowest points in my life.
 EBV was a fresh start and a new beginning; it provided me the opportunity to take a dream and turn it into a reality.
 My life and business would not be where they are now without EBV, period.” - Ryan O., President, Ottosen & Co.